The permanent diaconate

 Archbishop Etienne's Homily on the Permanent Diaconate (Dec.
 19, 2020)

 “Deacons share in Christ’s mission and grace in a special way.
 The sacrament of holy orders marks them with an imprint ('character') which cannot be removed and which configures them to Christ, who made himself the 'deacon' or servant of all” (CCC 1570).

 The following activities are recommended for discerning a potential call to the diaconate:

 1. Talk about it with your spouse (if applicable)

 2. Talk about it with your pastor

-3. Review and contemplate these resources & guidance, with particular focus on chapters 1 & 4.
+3. Review and contemplate the resources & guidance available in the National Directory for the Formation and Life of Permanent Deacons with a particular focus on chapters 1 & 4.

 “No one has greater love than this, to lay down one’s life for one’s friends.”